Reviews12 min read

 What Is Canva?

-Canva launched in 2013 as a simple online tool that let anyone create social media graphics, presentations, and posters without touching Photoshop.
-Founded by Melanie Perkins, Cliff Obrecht, and Cameron Adams in Sydney, Australia, the company has grown into one of the most valuable private tech companies in the world, with a valuation that has hovered around $40 billion in recent years.
+Canva launched in 2013 as a simple online tool to help anyone create social media graphics, presentations, and posters without wrestling with Photoshop.
+Founded by Melanie Perkins, Cliff Obrecht, and Cameron Adams in Sydney, Australia, the company has grown into one of the world's most valuable private tech companies, hitting a valuation around $40 billion in recent years.

-The core premise hasn't changed: make design accessible to everyone.
-But the platform itself has evolved dramatically.
-Canva now handles everything from video editing and website building to AI-generated images and full brand management suites for enterprise teams.
-It competes with tools like Adobe Express, Figma, and even dedicated video editors in some workflows.
+The original idea still stands: make design something everyone can do.
+But the platform itself has transformed dramatically.
+Now it handles video editing, website building, AI-generated images, and complete brand management for enterprise teams.
+It goes head-to-head with Adobe Express, Figma, and even dedicated video editors depending on what you need.

 Key Features in 2026